Patrick Coulombe: International play

 Coulombe represented Canada at the 2003 IIHF World U18 Championships, recording 2 points and a +5 rating in 7 games en route to a gold medal, Canada's first ever in the tournament.

-Coulombe was also an invite to the training camp for Canada's entry in the 2005 World Junior Ice Hockey Championships.
+Coulombe was also invited to the training camp for Canada's entry in the 2005 World Junior Ice Hockey Championships.
 However, the team was extremely deep owing to the 2004–05 NHL lockout and he was a late cut.